Active petitions in over 75 countries World Times

 STOP the demolition!
 Bring this 'funky fresh' hotel back to life.

-The Save 'The Purple Hotel' petition to The Village of Lincolnwood was written by Z and is hosted free of charge at GoPetition.
+The Save 'The Purple Hotel' petition to The Village of Lincolnwood was written by Z and is in the category City & Town Planning at GoPetition.